Carbon dioxide flooding: History

 Using CO_{2} for enhanced oil recovery was first investigated and patented in 1952.
 In 1964, a field test was conducted at the Mead Strawn Field, which involved the injection of a large slug of CO_{2} (25% of the hydrocarbon pore volume or HCPV) followed by carbonated water at reservoir conditions.
 Results indicated that 53 to 82 percent more oil was produced by the CO_{2} flood than was produced by water in the best areas of the waterflood.

 The process was first commercially attempted in 1977 in Scurry County, Texas.
 Since then, the process has become extensively used in the Permian basin region of the US and is now more recently is being pursued in many different states.
 It is now being more actively pursued in China and throughout the rest of the world.

-Sequestration of Carbon Dioxide
+Environmental Impacts

-In connection with greenhouse gas emissions and global warming, CO_{2} flooding may be used to sequester CO_{2} underground and therefore offset CO_{2} emissions elsewhere.
+In connection with greenhouse gas emissions and global warming, CO_{2} flooding is advertised to sequester CO_{2} underground and therefore offset CO_{2} emissions elsewhere.
+This and the fact that it can usually be applied in a wide range or geologic conditions makes it a very popular method to recover residual oil, however, there are several drawbacks to the method.
+For one, because the gas alone has very low viscosity, there is very little control over it and this causes the possibility of it breaking through the producer well or fractures in the rock, and this is why the WAG technique is used.
+Another drawback is that this method has high gas requirements, and while most reservoirs attempt to use natural, locally sourced CO_{2}, sometimes this is not feasible and the CO_{2} must either be transported long distances using a pipeline, or made from artificial industrial sources such as natural gas processing.
+Of course, all methods of sourcing CO_{2} for CO_{2} flooding have the possibility for accidental release of CO_{2}, resulting in increased greenhouse gas emissions.